-- Good quality UNSEASONED Nori.
+Next, you need good quality UNSEASONED Nori.
 (Amazon Affiliate Link) For making roasted nori, you have to buy UNSEASONED sheets since you'll be seasoning them yourself.

-- A salt shaker filled with FINE or Extra FINE Himalayan Pink Sea Salt.(Amazon Affiliate Link) Pink salt is the only salt I use for seasoning my food since it's rich in minerals.
+You also need a salt shaker filled with FINE or Extra FINE Himalayan Pink Sea Salt.
+Pink salt is the only salt I use for seasoning my food since it's rich in minerals.
 You can actually taste the minerals on the sheet since salt is on the GIM.

 This is the part your kids can help you with.
 If they can paint using a brush and shake a glitter bottle, it’ll be easy.
 And rewarding too since they’ll be involved in making their own snack!
 Let them practice on a few sheets and put them to work so you can sip coffee and watch Korean Drama while they work.
 Win Win!

 Top Left - Get all the ingredients and equipment ready.
-Fill the bowl with about 1/4 C of sesame oil for about 20 sheets of seaweed.
+Fill the bowl with about ¼ C of sesame oil for about 20 sheets of seaweed.
 You can add more sesame oil as you go so don't overfill it.